Norwegian Jewel accidents and incidents

 On November 30, 2017, while the ship was docked in Sydney Australia, using sniffer dogs Border Force officers found onboard cocaine (~30 kg).
 The operation was a cooperation with the UK Border Force.

 The Australian officers searched several staterooms and some public areas.
-During the search, detector dogs first found a bag with !15 kg of cocaine (hidden under a stairwell), then a second bag with ~15 kg of cocaine hidden in a box with deckchair cushions stacked inside.
-Then, Australian Federal Police officers boarded the ship and arrested all 4 passengers – a 41-year-old male (Belgian) and three French passengers (61-year-old male, 54-year-old male, 32-year-old female).
+During the search, detector dogs first found a bag with 15 kg of cocaine (hidden under a stairwell), then a second bag with ~15 kg of cocaine hidden in a box with deckchair cushions stacked inside.
+Then, Australian Federal Police officers boarded the ship and arrested all 4 passengers – a 41-year-old male (Belgian) and three French passengers (a 61-year-old male, a 54-year-old male, and a 32-year-old female).
 They were all charged with “importing commercial quantities of border controlled drugs”.

 The incident occurred during 13-day Australia to New Zealand cruise (itinerary Nov 17-30) roundtrip from Sydney NSW, visiting Melbourne, Burnie (Tasmania), Wellington, Napier, Tauranga, Auckland, Bay of Islands.

 (sexual) On October 24, 2009, a 31-year-old male crew was arrested in Halifax NS (Canada) and charged with child pornography.
 The man (of Filipino origin) worked on the ship as a quartermaster.
 He was sentenced to 100 days in a Canadian jail, then was deported.